AbdulSalamTech/AbdulSalamTech/README.md

 ## About Me
 - 💻 Passionate about technology and eager to contribute to the tech industry.
-- 📚 Currently learning Django and diving into backend development.
-- 🌱 I'm interested in creating real-world applications.
 - 🎯 I'm passionate about development and cyber security

 ## 🛠 Skills and Tools